Science

 • Identify sources of error to calculate the uncertainty of an experimental result.

-• Identify and select various resources (bibliographic, web,...) to document a topic.
+• Identify and select various resources (bibliographic, web, etc.) to document a subject.

-• Write a report of experiments or bibliographic research
+• Write a report on experiences or bibliographic research

-• Present orally the results of a research or bibliographical study
+• Oral presentation of the results of research or a literature review

 Read more